LTS4/seizure_eeg/README.rst

 EEG signals
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+In the usual pre-processing of EEG signals we read raw signals from a ``.edf`` file and resample them to the desired rate.
+Then we extract one clip of interest, e.g. the first seconds of a seizure, and we optionally split it in windows.
+Those can then be further transformed or fed to a model.
+Since many clips can be extracted out of the same file, it is convenient to save the resampled signal and avoid repeating expensive operations.

 .. image:: docs/figures/processing.png
    :alt: Schema of preprocessing pipeline
    :width: 100 %
    :align: center

-Usual pre-processing of EEG signals.
-We read raw signals from a ``.edf`` file and resample them to the desired rate.
-Then we extract the clip of interest, e.g. the first seconds of a seizure, and we optionally split it in windows.
-Those can then be further transformed or fed to a model.
-Since many clips can be extracted out of the same file, it is convenient to save them and avoid repeating expensive operations.

 Datasets
 ================================================================================